 The Master of Science in Athletic Training prepares students for entry into clinical practice as licensed athletic trainers.
-The program is two years in length and includes a blend of coursework and clinical experiences completed under the supervision of preceptors who are appropriately credentialed health care professionals.
+The program is two years in length and includes coursework in the summer between the first and second professional years.
+In addition to completing the courses required for the curriculum, students must successfully complete clinical experiences under the supervision of preceptors who are appropriately credentialed health care professionals.
 Clinical experiences will include working with a variety of patients in high schools, colleges/universities, sports medicine clinics, and medical and rehabilitation clinics.
 Upon successful completion of the curriculum, students will be eligible to challenge the national certifying examination for athletic trainers through the Board of Certification (BOC).

-Each year the Master of Science in AT program admits (1) new cohort of students who begin their plan of study during the summer term.
+Each year the Master of Science in AT program admits (1) new cohort of students who begin their plan of study during the Fall semester.
 Admission to the program is on a competitive basis.
 For initial consideration, students must be admitted into Graduate School at SDSU.
 To complete their eligibility for admission, candidates must also complete a secondary selective admissions application specifically for the AT program.

 Students enrolled in the Athletic Training program must pay for a background check before they can be placed at any of the clinical sites.
 Approximate cost of the background check is $75.00.

 Upon completion of the program, students are eligible to challenge the national certifying examination for athletic trainers through the Board of Certification.
 The Master of Science in Athletic Training at South Dakota State University was awarded initial accreditation by the Commission on Accreditation of Athletic Training Education (CAATE) in August, 2008.
 As a professional degree program, it is not designed for individuals who already have a degree in Athletic Training or are eligible for certification in Athletic Training.

 The program consists of lecture, laboratory, and experiential learning opportunities.